Top 10 Team Building Problem Solving Activities

 #3.
 Create an Ad

 The goal of this game is to create an advertisement for the suggested product.
-This is one of the problem solving activities to improve the creativity of team members.
+This is one of the problem solving activities to improve the creativity among team members.

 Instructions